WellyZhang/ALANS/README.md

 In the codebase, window sliding and image preprocessing are delegated to the dataset loader and the code only supports training on configurations with a single component.

-Training from scratch is extremely hard, so we provide start checkpoints in ```assets/```.
+Training from scratch is extremely hard, so we provide starter checkpoints in ```assets/```.
 You can use those checkpoints for your training.
-For additional details in training, please refer to [the supplementary matrial](http://wellyzhang.github.io/attach/eccv22zhang_alans_supp.pdf).
+For additional training details, please refer to [the supplementary matrial](http://wellyzhang.github.io/attach/eccv22zhang_alans_supp.pdf).

 To test on a configuration, run
 ```